Narasimha1997/sig-716i/README.md

 This tool is built for educational purposes, using this tool against wireless defence equipments, medical equipments or public wireless network is strictly not encouraged.

+**Disclaimer**: WiFi de-auth attack is illegal in some countries.
+Use it with caution.

 ### Requirements:
 1. Linux based operating system
 2. A system with wireless interface